Nationalism Examined

 Was America ever great?
 If so, what made it great?
 Could we really make it great again?

 As long as the path of force is walked, greatness will elude us.
-The idea that a person or group can use the coercive power of government to implement a policy that will bring us to greatness is simply misguided.
-Government is not the way.
+The idea that a person or group can use the coercive power of government to implement a policy that will bring us to greatness is misguided.

-The degree to which America has ever been recognized as great is simply the degree to which it cultivated an environment free of coercion, thereby allowing passage to the radiant beams of creativity that were already shining from the people there.
+The degree to which America has ever been recognized as great is simply the degree to which it cultivated an environment free of coercion (mostly by limiting the power of its government), thereby allowing passage to the radiant beams of this emergent policy working through the voluntary action of millions of individuals.

-Those beams of creativity are shining from the people everywhere in the world right now.
-Much of that light is being blocked out by the clouds of state violence and fear-mongering nationalism.
+Those beams are shining in each society of the world right now, however, some of this light is being blocked out by coercive structures reinforced by nationalism.

-America can be great again by setting an example for everyone of peace, creativity, and community.
-Certainly not by protecting its own interests against those of other peoples.
+America can be great again by setting an example of peace, creativity, and community—not by protecting its own interests against those of other peoples.
 Humanity moves together, inextricably.
 We are all a family, whether we want to be, whether we realize it or not.

-America can be great again by no longer participating in the divisive, wasteful, hellish game of national competition.
-America can be a great country by removing the shackles and obstructions that are imposed on its own people.
+America can move toward greatness by reducing participation in the game of national competition.
+It can restore itself by removing coercive barriers to voluntary action within its borders.
 We can exemplify freedom, goodwill, and prosperity and encourage others around the world to follow down that path.
 How can we accomplish all this?

 References: